mustafacc/SiEPIC_Photonics_Package/README.md

 Model the response of a Bragg grating based on the transfer matrix method (TMM).

+* **Bragg_CMT**

+Model the response of a Bragg grating based on the coupled-mode theory (CMT).

 * **Contra_DC**

-Model the response of a contra-directional coupler based on coupled mode theory (CMT) and transfer matrix method.
+Model the response of a contra-directional coupler based on a coupled-mode theory (CMT) and transfer matrix method.

 ## Lab equipment and testing stage scripts